Antony Trew

 Antony (Francis) Trew, (5 June 1906 in Pretoria, South Africa – 12 January 1996 in Chertsey, United Kingdom) was a South African naval officer and writer.

 World War II

-In World War II he served with the South African and Royal Navies in the Atlantic, the Mediterranean and the Western Approaches.
+In World War II Trew served with the South African and Royal Navies in the Atlantic, the Mediterranean and the Western Approaches.
 As such he was in command of the escort destroyer HMS Walker.
 He also served on the Arctic Convoys and was awarded the DSC (Distinguished Service Cross).

 Peace time

-After World War II he resumed his work with the AA (Automobile Association) of South Africa as Director General.
+After World War II Trew resumed his work with the AA (Automobile Association) of South Africa as Director General.